Wisconsin Wisconsin State Welcome Sign on I-90 (2020) by Ec13328 is licensed under CC BY-SA 4.0

 Jacobs told Budget & Tax News he has passed the benefits of TCJA along to his employees,

-The Platform (Milwaukee, Wisconsin) — The company is building a co-working space and food hall which is located in an Opportunity Zone created by the Tax Cuts and Jobs Act:
+The Platform (Milwaukee, Wisconsin) — Construction of a co-working space and food hall located in an Opportunity Zone created by the Tax Cuts and Jobs Act:

 Developers offered look Monday at the progress on a $16 million project to turn a cold storage building into a co-working space and food hall in the Milwaukee Junction neighborhood.